aurora-is-near/aurora-e2e-tests/README.md

 ```

 ### Environmental variables

-> [!IMPORTANT]
+<p class="callout warning">A test message</p>

-> </br>Sensitive information must be stored locally in .env file, or as variable/ secret in repository options.
+</br>Sensitive information must be stored locally in .env file, or as variable/ secret in repository options.

 A sample .env file can be generated as follows:
 ```